-“No”vember means it’s time to start saying no to the people, places, and things draining your energy.
+“No”vember means it’s time to start saying no to the things that drain your energy.

 ‘Tis the season to practice saying no. Many of us frequently say “yes” to invitations, favors, and requests in order to avoid the difficulty and discomfort of saying “no,” according to the research of Columbia psychologists Francis Flynn and Vanessa Lake.
 But saying “yes” when we mean “no” is a recipe for overwhelm and exhaustion.

 Fortunately, there are ways to make saying “no” feel less uncomfortable.
-Below are research-based strategies for saying “no” (without ruffling too many feathers) in five different situations.
+Below are research-based strategies for saying “no” without ruffling too many feathers.

-#1: You’re asked to work late, but you had been planning to take some time for yourself, like by getting outside for a walk with your dog.
+You’re asked to work late, but you had been planning to take some time for yourself, like by getting outside for a walk.

 It’s hardest to decline a request when our reasons for doing so are vague, abstract, or seemingly unimportant—especially if we have to give our excuse face-to-face.

 One helpful strategy can be to make our excuses more concrete.
 “I won’t get enough exercise today,” can feel like a weak explanation.
-But if you actually block off time for things like “hike with Buster” on your calendar, you’ll be able to clearly see when you do and don’t have time to work late.
-That way, you’ll be able to say with “no” with more conviction–for example by saying, “I have other plans tonight, but I could help you this weekend if you need it.”
+But if you actually block off time for things like “hike with hubby” on your calendar, you’ll be able to clearly see when you do and don’t have time to work late.
+That way, you’ll be able to say “no” with more conviction — for example by saying, “I have a hard stop at 5 pm tonight because I have plans, but I could help you tomorrow.”

 As a bonus, when you have your most important priorities already blocked off on your calendar, you’ll be able to see when you actually do have time to help out.
 Offering those times to help out can make saying “no” even easier.